seelabs/seelabs.github.io/_posts/2013-12-30-vsvim-debug-settings.md

    hit a "Fn" modifier key to get at F7-F12.
 So to hit shift-F11 to step out of a function requires me to hit three keys (Fn-S-F5).

+# Installation

 The hack is very simple:

-1. Install
+* Install
    [VsVim](http://visualstudiogallery.msdn.microsoft.com/59ca71b3-a4a3-46ca-8fe1-0e90e3f79329).
 This
    will install a vim emulator as your text editor.
 If you don't like vim this hack is not for you.

-2. VsVim will read your .vimrc file.
+* VsVim will read your .vimrc file.
 Put the folowing .vimrc in your "windows" home directory (i.e. /User/swd for me).
 Since I run cygwin, this won't conflict with a .vimrc in my cygwin home directory (i.e. /cygwin/home/swd).
 It should be
    self-explanatory: